-If a school meets the criteria set forth in this Policy for two consecutive years, the district will be notified of the pattern of offenses on or before August 15 of each year.
-If notified, the district will develop and submit for approval a school safety plan to the NJDOE on or before September 30 of the same year, which will apply to the respective school year.
-The school safety plan, which must be completed in the format provided by the NJDOE, will describe how the school will reduce the number of incidents of violence as determined by the EVVRS SSDS.
-The NJDOE will provide an early warning school with guidance for its school safety plan, as well as monitor the school's timely completion of the approved plan.
+Effective in 2004, Iif a school meets the criteria set forth in this Policy for two consecutive years, the district will be notified of their pattern of offenses on or before August 15 of each year.
+If notified, the district will develop and submit to the NJDOE for approval a school safety plan to the NJDOE a corrective action plan on or before September 30 of the same year, which will apply to the respective school year.
+The school safety corrective action plan, which must be completed in the format provided by the NJDOE, will describe how the school will reduce the number of incidents of violence as determined by the EVVRS.
+The NJDOE will provide the an early warning school with guidance for its their school safety corrective action plan, as well as monitor the school's timely completion of the approved plan.
+This school shall become a top priority for intensified district support for researchbased programs and technical assistance.
 A school receiving an "early warning" notice is not required to provide the transfer option to students.